Your tax credits could go up, down or stop if there are changes in your family or work life.

 - information held on your credit record if you have one (such as loans, credit cards or mortgages)

 Signing in will also activate your personal tax account - you can use this to check and manage your HMRC records.

 Why your tax credits change

-Your payments can go up because:
+Your payments can go up if:

 - your income goes down by more than £2,500

 - your benefits stop or go down